RESEARCH

 AI for clinical and anatomic pathology

 Blood is a living fluid, whose dynamic properties depend on properties of the cells within it.
 We use mathematical modelling to simulate the behavior of blood both as a fluid, and as a series of interacting cell populations.
-Models are used to improve mechanistic understanding of oxygenation, to capture and predict recovery responses to acute bleeding events, and to ultimately inform treatment decisions in acute care.
+Models are used to improve our understanding of various functional processes, such as oxygen delivery, coagulation, and immunity.
+We use these models in highly applied settings, to capture and predict response to acute inflammation, with an ultimate goal of informating acute care decision making.

 Understanding immune dynamics following acute events